CorentinKervadec/corentinkervadec.github.io/index.md

 # News

-* Mars 2021: 2 papers accepted at [CVPR2021](http://cvpr2021.thecvf.com/)! ["Roses Are Red, Violets Are Blue... but Should Vqa Expect Them To?"](https://arxiv.org/abs/2006.05121) and ["How Transferable are Reasoning Patterns in VQA?"](https://openreview.net/forum?id=hARFKEECBD_)
+* Mars 2021: 2 papers accepted at [CVPR2021](http://cvpr2021.thecvf.com/)! ["Roses Are Red, Violets Are Blue... but Should Vqa Expect Them To?"](https://arxiv.org/abs/2006.05121) and ["How Transferable are Reasoning Patterns in VQA?"](https://openreview.net/forum?id=hARFKEECBD_) (checkout our online demo [here](https://reasoningpatterns.github.io/)!)

 * June 2020: New paper on Arxiv! ["Estimating semantic structure for the VQA answer space"](https://arxiv.org/abs/2006.05726)